walidazizi/rdflib/docs/univrdfstore.rst

 An RDF store should provide standard interfaces for the management of database connections.
 Such interfaces are standard to most database management systems (Oracle, MySQL, Berkeley DB, Postgres, etc..)

-The following methods are defined to provide this capability (see below for description of the *configuration* string):
+The following methods are defined to provide this capability (see below for description of the :term:`configuration` string):

 .. automethod:: rdflib.store.Store.open
-                :noindex:

 .. automethod:: rdflib.store.Store.close
-                :noindex:

 .. automethod:: rdflib.store.Store.destroy
-                :noindex:

 The *configuration* string is understood by the store implementation and represents all the parameters needed to locate an individual instance of a store.
 This could be similar to an ODBC string or in fact be an ODBC string, if the connection protocol to the underlying database is ODBC.

-The :meth:`~rdflib.graph.Graph.open` function needs to fail intelligently in order to clearly express that a store (identified by the given configuration string) already exists or that there is no store (at the location specified by the configuration string) depending on the value of :keyword:`create`.
+The :meth:`open` function needs to fail intelligently in order to clearly express that a store (identified by the given configuration string) already exists or that there is no store (at the location specified by the configuration string) depending on the value of :keyword:`create`.

 Triple Interfaces
 =================
 An RDF store could provide a standard set of interfaces for the manipulation, management, and/or retrieval of its contained triples (asserted or quoted):

-.. module:: rdflib.store

 .. automethod:: rdflib.store.Store.add
-    :noindex:

 .. automethod:: rdflib.store.Store.remove
-    :noindex:

 .. automethod:: rdflib.store.Store.triples
-    :noindex:

-    .. note:: The :meth:`~rdflib.store.Store.triples` method can be thought of as the primary mechanism for producing triples with nodes that match the corresponding terms in the ``(s, p, o)`` term pattern provided.
-The term pattern ``(None, None, None)`` matches *all* nodes.
+    .. note:: The :meth:`triples` method can be thought of as the primary mechanism for producing triples with nodes that match the corresponding terms in the *(s, p, o)* term pattern provided.
+The term pattern ``(None, None, None)`` matches all nodes.

 .. automethod:: rdflib.store.Store.__len__
-                :noindex:

 Formula / Context Interfaces
 ============================